Calamitous/finger_strings/README.md

 # FingerStrings
 ## The simplest Todo list

-FingerStrings is a tiny bit of shared message and file convention that pretends to be forum software.
+FingerStrings is a tiny script that is a sort-of todo list, with recurrence and schedulable todos.

-It is a fully usable message system, designed for use between different users on a single server.

 FingerStrings is strictly text-based, requiring no GUI or web servers.